• Skip to primary navigation

 • Bananas – these should be as ripe as possible because they provide the moisture content of the batter.
 If there are any dark brown patches on the bananas cut them away and discard them before mashing the bananas.
 You will need approximately 2 cups of well-mashed bananas for this recipe.

-• Flour – I’ve used plain all-purpose flour (or cake flour as it is known in South Africa) and added baking powder for the rise.
-If you prefer to use self-raising flour this is fine – just leave out the baking powder.
+• Flour - I've used plain all-purpose flour (or cake flour as it is known in South Africa) and added baking powder for the rise.
+If you prefer using self-raising flour this will be fine - but leave out the baking powder.

 • Butter – this should be at room temperature to make for easier mixing.
 I’ve also made this recipe using yellow baking margarine with no problems so you can substitute if you wish.